zephir-lang/zephir-docs/en/_build/html/_sources/reference/motivation.txt

 which is one of the reasons why PHP extensions are available for it.
 C gives you the freedom to manage memory, use low level types and even inline assembly routines.

-However, developing big applications in C can take much longer than expected compared to PHP and some errors can be tricky to find if you aren't an experienced developer.
+However, developing big applications in C can take much longer than expected compared to PHP or Zephir and some errors can be tricky to find if you aren't an experienced developer.

 Zephir was designed to be safe, so it doesn't implement pointers or manual memory management, so